Last updated on June 23rd, 2023 at 08:16 am

 An inverter can be handy in many situations, but the primary use of an inverter is when you plan to camp unplugged and unattached to shore power.
 If you boondock often, or camp in locations without hookups, an inverter may be a necessity for you and your comfort while camping.

 Inverters are similar to generators in that they allow you to power the majority of your RV without accessing shore power.
-Generators need separate gasoline or propane to power them, but an inverter simply requires access to the RV batteries, so if you’re asking yourself if your RV has an inverter, it might be time to check!
+Generators need separate gasoline or propane to power them, but an inverter simply requires access to the RV batteries.

 You may be thinking, “I already own a generator.
 What do I need an inverter for?”
 If you do in fact already own a generator and are planning to bring it on your next camping adventure, an inverter may be a bit redundant and unnecessary to enjoy your time.